Semyon Furman

-Semyon Abramovich Furman (December 1, 1920 – March 17, 1978) was a Soviet chess player and trainer of Belarussian Jewish origin.
+Semyon Abramovich Furman (December 1, 1920 – March 17, 1978) was a Soviet chess player and trainer of Belarusian Jewish origin.
 He was awarded the title of Grandmaster by FIDE in 1966.
 Furman is best known for developing Anatoly Karpov into a World Chess Champion, but was a formidable player himself, as well as a successful coach for several other world-class players.
 His name is sometimes written as Semen or Semion Furman.

 Early life

 Born in Pinsk, Furman was a factory worker in Leningrad, who developed his chess skills in his spare time, and was a late bloomer by chess standards, not reaching even National Master strength until he was well into adulthood.
 For example, he made only an even score of 6½/13 in the All-Union Candidates-to-Masters tournament, Group 1, at Rostov-on-Don 1939.
 In the same event at Kalinin 1940, group 3, he was only able to score 5/11, and in the Leningrad Championship of 1940, he scored just 6½/16.
 His chess development was on hold during the next few years of World War II, as Leningrad was placed under siege by the Nazis, beginning in 1941.

 Organized chess started up again as the Second World War ended.
 In an All-Union Tournament of First Category players at Gorky 1945, Furman posted his first noteworthy result when he tied for first with Konstantin Klaman, at 11/15.
 At Tula 1945, Furman placed second with 10½/14, behind only V. Lyublinsky.
 In the Leningrad Championship of 1946, Furman tied for 8th-9th places, with 8½/17.
 In the USSR Championship semi-final (URS-ch15 sf), Leningrad 1946, Furman was unsuccessful in advancing, but made a highly respectable score of 9/18, to tie for 9th-10th places.
 He was moving up slowly through the incredibly deep Soviet vanguard.

 The year 1947 brought some rewards for Furman.
 He tied for first place in the All-Union Championship of the Spartak Club, with Vladimir Simagin, at 15/19, but lost the playoff match.
 Then, in the Leningrad Championship, he tied for 3rd-4th places, with 11/17.
 At the Saratov 1947 National Tournament, he scored 7/11 for a tied 2nd-3rd place.